MichaelSamarati/webdownload/README.md

 # WebDownload

 ## Usage
-WebDownload is an JavaScript app to download a website for offline usage.
+WebDownload is an nodejs app to download a website for offline usage.

 ### Disclaimer!
-It does only provide a static version of a website.
-It is not able to download the code of websites.
+The application does only provide a static version of a website.
+It is not able to execute the code from the original website.

 ## Example